-DO DO NOT

-- Sign your passport.
-It is not valid unless it has been signed by the bearer. - Fill in the information required on the inside front cover of the passport.
-In the case of an accident or other circumstances, it may be necessary to contact a designated agent or the next of kin. - Register your passport if you mail it while abroad. - Check the expiration date of your passport before you travel.
-Obtain a new one if needed. - Check the visa requirements of all countries you plan to visit or transit (travel) through and obtain necessary visas from the appropriate foreign consular representatives.
-Keep a copy of your biographical, visa and other information pages.
+DO DO NOT Sign your passport.
+It is not valid unless it Pack your passport in your checked-in has been signed by the bearer. luggage.
+When traveling, keep it readily available, but safe. • Fill in the information required on the inside front cover of the passport.
+In the Lend your passport for use by a friend or case of an accident or other stranger.
+Remember that it is an official circumstances, it may be necessary to government document for use only by the contact a designated agent or the next of person to whom it is issued. kin.
+Use your passport as collateral.
+Register your passport if you mail it while • Alter, insert, or overwrite any information abroad. or entry in the passport.
+If a change is • Check the expiration date of your passport necessary, it must be made officially by before you travel.
+Obtain a new one if authorized government agents. needed.
+Tear or substitute pages in your passport.
+Check the visa requirements of all countries you plan to visit or transit (travel) through and obtain necessary visas from the appropriate foreign consular representatives.
+Keep a copy of your pages.